 Reports from NOAA and Air Force Reserve Hurricane Hunter aircraft indicate that maximum sustained winds have increased to near 90 mph (150 km/h) with higher gusts.
 Additional strengthening is expected before landfall, and Nate is forecast to be a category 2 hurricane on the Saffir-Simpson Hurricane Wind Scale when the center reaches the Gulf Coast.

-[Good Tips and Information From Bryan Norcross] SATURDAY MIDDAY update on HURRICANE STORM NATE: This is an update on this morning’s post.
+[Good Tips and Information From Bryan Norcross] SATURDAY MIDDAY update on HURRICANE STORM NATE: This is an update on this morning’s post which got tons of comments on Facebook.
 Nate has continued to organize and strengthen, and the process is expected to continue as the storm races toward impact on the northern Gulf coast in the late evening or near midnight.

 The suggestion made here over the last couple days that people should be ready for a Category 2 is turning out to be correct.
 Top winds are estimated at 90 mph this morning, and there is time for some strengthening to 100 mph or higher.